 The increasing use of continuation funds is motivated by the view that companies can generate significantly higher value beyond the typical fund's lifespan.
 His can happen in two main situations: when the portfolio companies are underperforming in the short term but can create significant value for LPs in the long run, or when well-performing companies (also known as "trophy assets") might be able to generate significant additional value beyond the fund's lifespan.
-Therefore, a major potential exit options may not be viable in challenging markets.
+Market conditions could also significantly affect exit decisions, as traditional exit options may not be viable in challenging markets.
 Therefore, a major potential advantage of continuation funds is their ability to provide more time for assets to realize their full potential.